Messages from President McCulloh

 - When in campus dining, restaurants or other public venues, please maintain physical distance from other patrons.

-- Continue to wear face coverings that cover the nose and mouth, whenever possible.
+- Continue to wear masks that cover the nose and mouth, whenever possible.

 - Continue to wash your hands frequently with soap and water, and keep high-contact surfaces clean.

 - Students will have the option to return home for the Thanksgiving Holiday (Nov.
 25–27), or stay on campus through the end of the semester.